how to save water

 Most modern property developments now have separate drainage systems where foul water from kitchens and bathrooms goes to the wastewater system (sewer) while rainwater from roofs and driveways goes to a separate storm drain and off into a nearby watercourse.

-However, in common with many other places, most homes and businesses in Northern Ireland are served by what is called a combined sewer system.
+However, in common with many other places, most older homes and businesses in Northern Ireland are served by what is called a combined sewer system.
 This means foul water (including sewage) from within homes and businesses is mixed with rainwater as it makes its way to our treatment works.
 During times of heavy rainfall, large volumes of this storm water will enter the system and cause it to become overwhelmed in places.

 Storm overflows exist so wastewater can be released to designated waterways if the system is at risk of being overloaded during times of heavy rainfall.
-Without storm overflows many more properties would be flooded with wastewater.
+Without storm overflows, many more properties would be flooded with wastewater.

 When do they operate?